tkosaka1976/PhyloCGN/readme.md

 _To see all available tasks, run:_ ```rake -T```
 ### 4. Check Results
 All results, including phylogenetic trees and conserved genomic neighborhood data, will be stored in the output folder.

+### 5. showing the results in Web browser
+view_app/read_input-tree&gcl.html can be used for showing the results.
+Please use this in some web browser.

 ## 📝 Reference
 This tool implements the methodology developed in: